Aanu1995/flutter-receipt-keeper/README.md

 # flutter_book_keeping

-An application that keeps records of receipts of transactions
+An application that keeps records of receipts of transactions.
+It allows you to take a picture of the receipt, choose the category of the expenses, save iit, update it, delete it, and also view the receipt based on the category

 ## Getting Started